MagicIdentity/Developers/docs/start/concepts/whatis.md

 ## Web Agent App
 In a web agent app, we navigate to a web page which uses an API:
-1. On a dynamically loaded server
+1. On an dynamically loaded server
 2. Personal to each user of the app.

 ```mermaid